idanhalp/huffman-compressor/README.md

-# Huffman encoder
+# Huffman compressor
 A compression tool that uses Huffman code.

 ## What does it do?
-Encodes files into smaller files and decodes them back to their original state.
+Encodes text files into smaller files and decodes them back to their original state.

 Currently 3 modes are supported:
 * Encoding a file.